Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Step 6: Evaluate Your Shots

 Take a look at your target paper and check where your bullet went through.
+Find the center of your group of 3 shots.

 Use this as your scope point of impact.
 This will also tell you what adjustments you need to make for your scope.